benzid-wael/github-searchers/README.md

 For further details about availables configuration check <a href="shared/config.ts">shared/config.ts</a>

+## Issues
+### Design Issues

+- I was not able to fix the implementation of `GithubClient` due to time constraint.
+Typically this class should be splitted into three different classes `GithubApiFetcher` which should be responsible of communicating with Github Search API, and both `GithubUser` and `GithubRepository` classes should implement a `search` method in which they will be using the `GithubApiFetcher` class.
+This solution is more robust and aligned with SOLID principle.
+Furthermore, this will enable us to improve the implementation of search api handler, and unify implementation of `searchGithubUsers` and `searchGithubRepo`

-## Known Bugs
+### Known bugs
 You can see list of all open issues [here](https://github.com/benzid-wael/github-searchers/issues/)